themejuice/tj/README.md

 ```

 ##### What happens on your first `create`?
-`tj` will clone the selected VM to your `vm-path` (default path is `~/vagrant/`); after that finishes up, it will create all of the necessary project files, such as: a `Customfile` containing DNS and synced folder settings ; `init-custom.sql` containing database setup and credentials; `project.conf` containing project settings.
+`tj` will clone the selected VM to your `vm-path` (default path is `~/vagrant/`); after that finishes up, it will create all of the necessary project files, such as: a `Customfile` containing DNS and synced folder settings ; `init-custom.sql` containing database setup and credentials; `project.conf` containing project-specific `conf` settings.

 Once those things are done, `tj` will run the starter theme's installation (via the `Juicefile`, if present), and then finally provision the VM to put the new configuration into effect.
-If you've never used Vagrant before, the first provision might take awhile, so grab some coffee (or tea).
-Phew!
+If you've never used Vagrant before, the first provision might take awhile.

 #### Set up an existing project
 This sets up an existing local project within the development environment.
 You will go through a series of prompts to create the necessary files.
 This command is essentially an alias for `tj create --bare`.